 The world is in dire need of repair; many are hurting from wrongs done to them.
 From whom will you request forgiveness?

-Please also subscribe to this blog (to be notified of new articles) by typing your email address in the box on the upper right and clicking on the "Subscribe" tab.
+Please also subscribe to this blog by typing your email address in the box on the upper right and clicking on the "Subscribe" tab.